mvoorhe/Math-Course-Finder/README.md

 # urban-spoon
 Program that implements a web-scraper to search the Purdue Math Department schedule and provide alternative lecture times for classes.

-Link to our public cite!
+Link to our public site!
 https://mvoorhe.github.io/urban-spoon/MathCourseFinder.html